MCP Architecture

 | `call` | Execute a method | `{ method: "Queue.addToQueue", params: { tracks: [...] } }` |

-## The Rust/JS bridge protocol
+## The IPC bridge

-6. JS calls `invoke('mcp_respond', { response: { traceId, success, data } })` (or `{ traceId, success: false, error }` on failure).
+6. TypeScript calls `invoke('bridge_respond', { response: { traceId, status: 'success', data } })` (or `{ traceId, status: 'error', error }` on failure).

 ### Timeout and error handling